© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bronze Age and Iron Age timber trackways, 700m north west of Coppice Gate Farm is a scheduled monument protected by Historic England under reference 1014431.
 View the official record →

-The timber trackways 700 metres north west of Coppice Gate Farm comprise evidence of Bronze Age and Iron Age routeways preserved in waterlogged conditions within the Somerset Levels.
+The timber trackways located 700 metres north-west of Coppice Gate Farm in Somerset are a Bronze Age and Iron Age monument representing evidence of ancient routeways across wetland terrain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014431.

 Bronze Age and Iron Age timber trackways, 700m north west of Coppice Gate Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014431.